vincehacks/REST-API/README.md

 #### XML RULES:

 1. Root
 2. Open/Close
 3. No Overlap

-#### SOAP (Simple Object Access Protocol)
+#### SOAP (SIMPLE OBJECT ACCESS PROTOCOL)

-- Soap is one of the reasons why we have REST
+- SOAP is one of the reasons why we have REST
 - REST takes web services and lines it up with HTTP protocol
-- Idea: treat everything out there like a resource
+- IDEA: treat everything out there like a resource
-  - A service can get, post, delete, patch
+  - A service can **get, post, delete, patch**
 - Thick (web browser) -> Thin -> Rich -> Rich.next (angular, react) -> loop
 - When designing REST, start with the nouns
 - **JAX-WS** is for SOAP Services